3. Base Instructions#

 ret

 An example implementation of the load_store_0 function is shown in Listing 3.1.2.
 According to the PCS, the 64-bit address is passed to the function through register X0.
 The address is then used in the ldr w0, [x0] instruction, which loads 32 bits from this address into W0.
-Since W0 is simply a different view of R0, the data in X0 is overwritten.
+Since W0 is simply a view of R0, the data in X0 is overwritten.
 That is, the instruction replaces the lower 32 bits with the loaded data and sets the upper 32 bits to zero.
 The ret instruction jumps back to the address in the link register.
-We will discuss the details of RET and other branch instructions at a later point.
-According to the PCS, we know that the return value of the function is expected by the caller to be in register W0.
+We will discuss the details of RET and other branch instructions in Section 3.5.
+According to the PCS, the return value of the function is expected by the caller to be in register W0.

 Listing 3.1.3 Syntax of the function load_store_1.#